 - Reduces authoritative queries against Cloudflare, which can potentially save money for customers with usage-based billing.

 - More accurately geo-locates traffic, using the data center associated with the user making the request instead of the data center associated with a user’s recursive resolver.

 DNS-only load balancing

 DNS-only load balancers route traffic by returning specific IP addresses in response to a client’s DNS query.

-When a client visits your application, Cloudflare provides the address for a healthy origin server (determined by your traffic steering policy and origin-level steering policy).
+When a client visits your application, Cloudflare provides the address for a healthy origin server (determined by your and ).
 However, Cloudflare relies on DNS resolvers respecting the short TTL to re-query Cloudflare’s DNS for an updated list of healthy addresses.
 If a client has a cached DNS response, they will go to their previous destination, potentially ignoring your load balancer.